Philadelphia DA threatens Trump over president's call for poll watchers: 'I've got something for you'

 TRUMP: PHILADELPHIA POLICE SHOOTING A 'TERRIBLE EVENT,' BUT RIOTING COMES FROM GROUP JOE BIDEN 'SUPPORTS'

-Trump 2020 deputy national press secretary Thea McDonald said in a statement that Philadelphia election officials are “intentionally avoiding accountability and hiding their voting system.”

-Earlier this month, Pennsylvania Attorney General Josh Shapiro said he would not let the president “interfere” with the “will of the people,” while characterizing the president as a “bad actor.”
+Pennsylvania Attorney General Josh Shapiro said he would not let the president “interfere” with the “will of the people,” while characterizing the president as a “bad actor.”

+In his statement, Krasner said that his office is continuing to work with its partners "in law enforcement and government to ensure every voter gets to vote and that every vote is counted,” Krasner said.
+“Keep your Proud Boys, goon squads, and uncertified ‘poll watchers’ out of our city, Mr. President.
+Break the law here, and I’ve got something for you.”

+Krasner's ambiguous threat comes as the city is still reeling from a night of violent protests, in which demonstrators clashed with authorities over the police shooting of a 27-year-old Black man a day earlier.
+Police said the man – identified as Walter Wallace Jr. – refused to drop his knife as he “advanced towards” them.

 CLICK HERE TO GET THE FOX NEWS APP